 Who do we share this data with?

-- If we are lawfully permitted to do so, and acting on a client’s behalf, we may pass on the contact details of individuals including their name, job title, address, telephone number, email address, and photographs of these individuals, or others, to journalists when we are submitting a press release.
+- If we are lawfully permitted to do so, and acting on a customer’s behalf, we may pass on the contact details of individuals including their name, job title, address, telephone number and email address, in order for us to carry out our duties as instructed by the customer.

-- If we are lawfully permitted to do so, and acting on a client’s behalf, we may pass on the contact details of individuals including their name, job title, address, telephone number and email address to our own suppliers, but only if the supplier has an adequate Privacy Notice and security measures in place.
+- If we are lawfully permitted to do so, and acting on a customer’s behalf, we may pass on the contact details of individuals including their name, job title, address, telephone number and email address to our own suppliers, but only if it is necessary to carry out our duties and if the supplier has an adequate Privacy Notice and security measures in place.

 - Our hosting provider Krystal Hosting Ltd, hosts websites that we have produced.
 If your website is hosted with them then, by default, any information contained within it (either on the public pages or within password-protected areas) will reside on their servers.
 Please note that we use their UK data centre for our sites.